AC-220/LDT/README.md

 # LDT
 Lexical Decision Task Python Program

-The main.py file implements a lexical decision task where a participant is presented with words and must decide if they are valid English words:
+The main.py file implements a lexical decision task where a participant is presented with words and must decide if they are valid English words.
+The project contains 3 files which cover different aspects of the game.

 Imports:
   WordFileReader from filereader module: Reads words from a file.